mauwii/azure-pipelines-with-github-repo/docs/workflow/2-azure-pipelines.md

 Validation is done with building the docs, if there is no error I suggest that everything will be fine after it is just a static website.

-The Deployment step will only appear when the pipeline get run from `main` branch.
+The Deployment step `update gh-pages` will only appear when the pipeline is running from `main` or `stable` branch.
+Thanks to a mkdocs-plugin called `mike`, both Versions of the Documentation will be available via github-pages.

 ??? quote "azure-pipelines/mkdocs-material.yml"